Swimming Pools & Home Insurance: Liability, Costs & Requirements

 Steps to Add Your Pool to Your Home Insurance Policy

-2. Provide key details — pool type (inground or above ground), size, materials, and any special features like a diving board or slide
+2. Provide key details including pool type (inground or above ground), size, materials, and any special features like a diving board or slide

-3. Review your liability limits — ask your agent whether your current coverage is sufficient
+3. Review your liability limits and ask your agent whether your current coverage is sufficient

-4. Ask about required safety features — find out exactly what your insurer expects so you're compliant from day one
+4. Ask about required safety features so you're compliant from day one

-5. Get everything in writing — confirm the policy changes in your updated declarations page
+5. Get everything in writing by confirming the policy changes in your updated declarations page

 What Happens If You Don't Disclose Your Pool?